CosmWasm/docs-deprecated/docs/04-smart-contracts/10-frontend_app/04-bootstrap-dapp.md

 # Bootstrap dApp

-There are two approaches to bootstrap a new dApp: as a lerna package in the monorepo or as a standalone app.
+There are two approaches to bootstrap a new dApp: as a [Lerna](https://lerna.js.org/) package in the monorepo or as a standalone app.

 ## Monorepo template {#monorepo-template}